 I like to get dirty with my crab.

 After 20 minutes: Crab claws and shells everywhere, chili-sauce still there.
 Time to get to work.
+30 Minutes later: Mr. S gives up, I'm still at it.

 Finally, after all the crabmeat has been eaten, I see my side of the table is an absolute mess.
 Yes, I am a hearty and messy eater.
 Can't be bothered to stay neat when you have to wrestle with seafood.